Skip to content

 AI Search Optimization is the umbrella discipline encompassing both AEO and GEO strategies to improve content visibility across all AI-powered search and answer interfaces.

 This includes traditional search engines adding AI features, standalone conversational AI platforms, and enterprise AI assistants.
-The practice requires understanding how different AI systems retrieve, process, and cite information sources across varying query contexts and user intents.
+Each of those environments retrieves, processes, and cites content differently depending on query context and user intent, so knowing which system you're optimizing for is not optional.

 Large Language Model (LLM)